HomeThe CentreEvents 2023 Humanitarian Leadership Conference

 Conference themes

-The Conference will explore the how to re-engineer the global response system through the lens of four sub-themes:
+The Conference explored how to re-engineer the global response system through the lens of four sub-themes:

 Money